Albanian Australians: Demographics

-In the early twenty-first century, Victoria has the highest concentration of Albanians in Australia, and smaller Albanian communities exist in Western Australia, South Australia, Queensland, New South Wales and the Northern Territory.
-In 2016, 4,041 persons resident in Australia identified themselves as having been born in Albania or Kosovo, while 15,901 persons identified themselves as having Albanian ancestry, either alone or in combination with another ancestry.
+In the early twenty–first century, Victoria has the highest concentration of Albanians in Australia, and smaller Albanian communities exist in Western Australia, South Australia, Queensland, New South Wales and the Northern Territory.
+In 2021, 5,109 persons resident in Australia identified themselves as having been born in Albania or Kosovo, while 19,686 persons identified themselves as having Albanian ancestry, either alone or in combination with another ancestry.
+Albanian was the language of the household for 10,851 people.
 According to Australian Albanian societies, they state the number of Albanians in the country is under reported.

 Language

 Albanian Australians use the Tosk and Gheg dialects of the Albanian language.
 In Shepparton, Albanian language use had declined among a large number of Albanian Australians to the point it was barely used and no longer spoken.
 An influx of Albanian migrants from Albania to Shepparton in the 1990s led to a revival of Albanian among the earlier group of Shepparton Albanians who wanted to reconnect with their heritage through the language.

-In the late twentieth century, the ages of those proficient in the Albanian language among Albanian Australians ranged from infants to the elderly; proficiency was maintained by the second generation and the language was spoken by more-recent migrant arrivals of the time.
+In the late twentieth century, the ages of those proficient in the Albanian language among Albanian Australians ranged from infants to the elderly; proficiency was maintained by the second generation and the language was spoken by more–recent migrant arrivals of the time.
 From 1986 to 1996, use of the Albanian language increased by a quarter and some elderly migrants were not fluent in English.

-In the early twenty-first century, most Albanian Australians from the second and third generations speak English as their primary language.
+In the early twenty–first century, most Albanian Australians from the second and third generations speak English as their primary language.
 Some of the young can understand Albanian but may be reluctant to use it and prefer to speak English.
 Some Albanian households are heavily involved in efforts towards ensuring the transmission and maintenance of the Albanian language by their children in Australia.

 In the twentieth century, Albanian migrants established Sunday schools to teach Albanian.
 The first Albanian school was established by Bahri Bregu and Luk Çuni.
-Its inaugural Albanian-language class was held in 1964 and taught by its first teacher Mithat Jusufi, an Albanian from Bitola who immigrated in 1961.
+Its inaugural Albanian–language class was held in 1964 and taught by its first teacher Mithat Jusufi, an Albanian from Bitola who immigrated in 1961.
 In Victoria, continued support for maintaining the Albanian language has come from the education system through Victorian School of Languages (VSL) and community schools teaching languages.
-Albanian-language classes undertaken through the VSL system are held on the weekends in Shepparton, and the Melbourne suburbs Brunswick, Dandenong and Caroline Springs.
+Albanian–language classes undertaken through the VSL system are held on the weekends in Shepparton, and the Melbourne suburbs Brunswick, Dandenong and Caroline Springs.